Cryru/Emotion/README.md

 ### Requirements:

-- At least OpenGL 3.2 Support
-  - Note: OpenGL 3.0 is semi supported.
+- OpenGL 3.3 or higher
 - If older than Windows 10
   - [C++ Redistributable 2015 Update 3](https://www.microsoft.com/en-us/download/details.aspx?id=52685)
+- On MacOS and Linux all the dependencies should be included by default.

 ### Platforms Tested On: